Why People Argue About 9mm vs. .45 ACP

 - 9mm vs. .45 ACP ballistics: The .45 ACP has a muzzle velocity of around 850 fps and is capable of producing over 400 foot-pounds of energy.
 The 9mm usually has a muzzle velocity of around 1,200fps and can produce upwards of 500 foot-pounds.

 Overall, both 9mm and .45 ACP offer excellent performance.
 However, deciding which is best depends on your needs and preferences.
-A great way to find out which one you like best is by visiting our Las Vegas shooting range and trying out both rounds with one of our shooting experiences.
+A great way to find out which one you like best is by visiting our shooting range in Las Vegas, and trying out both rounds with one of our shooting experiences.